armaaar/mini-router/README.md

-# miniRouter - Fast PHP regex based router
+# mini-router - Fast PHP regex based router

-miniRouter is a fast PHP router based on regular expressions inspired from [PHRoute](https://github.com/mrjgreen/phroute).
+mini-router is a fast PHP router based on regular expressions inspired from [PHRoute](https://github.com/mrjgreen/phroute).
 It is build essentially to support RESTful APIs with simple, yet powerful, high speed interface.

 ## Installation

-Just include the `miniRouter.php` file in your index page and start using it.
+Install via composer or just include the `src/MiniRouter.php` file in your index page and start using it.

 ### Friendly URL